richardye101/ubineer_nlp_research/_sources/intro.md

 #### Text to Financial Return Relationship

 Lastly, the relationship between companies based on the document embeddings and their financial returns was analyzed.
 Monte-Carlo simulations were used to analyze different portfolios of companies in a given industry and compare the returns of those simulations to the Efficient Frontier.
 For the data collection, we used the company's Central Index Key (CIK) as the identifier to obtain monthly stock returns data from Wharton Research Data Services’s (WRDS) CRSP/Compustat database.
 We included only the companies with filings that were used in our previous embedding work and the timespan of returns ranges for each filer, but they are all from June 2016 to December 2018.
 We conducted a mean-variance analysis with three covariance estimates - simple sample covariance, cosine similarity generated covariance, and factor model generated covariance, to construct minimum-variance portfolios.
 As for cosine similarity estimate, we use the cosine similarity distance as correlation and sample return standard deviation to calculate the covariance estimate.
-In terms of factor model estimate, we first conduct Sent-LDA model on company’s business description to build a matrix.
+In terms of factor model estimates, we first conduct a Sent-LDA model on companies' business description to build a matrix.
 Then, we ran linear regression on the topic model matrix with the returns matrix to get the coefficient matrix.
 Lastly, we calculate the factor model estimated covariance using topic model matrix, covariance of coefficient matrix and the diagonal matrix of residual variance.

-#### Data Preprocessing

-The data was provided to us by Ubineer, which has been pulled and preprocessed for us.
-One of the main datasets we used is the `bq_2018_top5SIC.json` file prepared by Professor Sotiros Damouras, by selecting companies who have filed in 2018 and belong to the top 5 industries within the dataset.
-This file has 1127 filings (one per company).

-The file schema contains the columns:

-- `accessionNumber`
-- `filingDate`
-- `reportingDate`
-- `financialEntity`
-- `htmlFile`
-- `coDescription`
-- `CIK`
-- `name`
-- `countryinc`
-- `cityma`
-- `SIC`
-- `SIC_desc`

-For our purposes, we will be focusing on `name` (identifies the company), `coDescription` (the Business Overview), `SIC_desc` (the industry they operate in)

-Within our pre-processing, we focus on `coDescription`.
-We further cleaned up the `Description` text by removing HTML code, the first couple words which were common among all filings such as _"business overview"_, and filtering for filings with over 250 characters.

-We then removed _stop words_ from the business descriptions, which are very commong words like "the, they, and, is, are, there" and others.
-These words don't provide meaning and therefore do not contribute to our goal of extracting meaning.

-We also lemmatized all possible words, aka Text/Word Normalization which means all instances of "am, are, is" are converted to "be" and "playing, played, plays" are all converted to "play".
-This reduces the amount of different words we have to process, and also condensing the amount of information we recieve since words that all carry the same meaning are represented together.

 Check out each page bundled within this book to see more on a given topic.